lczech/grenedalf-paper/README.md

   * [poolfstat](https://cran.r-project.org/web/packages/poolfstat/index.html) (FST)
   * [npstat](https://github.com/lucaferretti/npstat) (diversity)

 See the `software` directory here for their setup.
+For the plotting, we furthermore need some python tools, as specified in the `common/conda.yaml` file.
+As always with these things, versions have to be exact.

 We run the following tests here: